Acts and Regulations

 Appointment of inspectors

-4(1)The Minister may appoint inspectors to carry out the provisions of this Act and the regulations, and may appoint a Chief Inspector for the Province.
+4(1)The Minister may appoint inspectors for the purposes of this Act and the regulations and may appoint a Chief Inspector for the Province.

 4(2)The Chief Inspector is responsible to the Minister for the enforcement of this Act and the regulations and shall act in a supervisory capacity with respect to inspectors.